shakeel-faiz/FF/29-May/05-aif.md

 - **Apple iTunes:** The default media player for Apple devices, iTunes supports AIF files and allows to play, organize and manage audio library.
 - **Apple GarageBand:** GarageBand is music production software developed by Apple.
 It supports AIF files and offers various tools for recording, editing and mixing audio.
 - **Apple Logic Pro:** Logic Pro is professional digital audio workstation (DAW) developed by Apple.
 It fully supports AIF files and provides advanced audio editing, mixing and production capabilities.
-- **Adobe Audition:** Adobe Audition is powerful audio editing software that supports wide range of file formats including AIFF.
+- **Adobe Audition:** Adobe Audition is powerful audio editing software that supports wide range of file formats including AIF.
 It offers advanced editing features, effects, and multitrack capabilities.
 - **Avid Pro Tools:** Pro Tools is widely used DAW in professional audio industry.
-It supports AIFF files and provides comprehensive recording, editing and mixing capabilities.
+It supports AIF files and provides comprehensive recording, editing and mixing capabilities.
 - **Steinberg Cubase:** Cubase is popular DAW developed by Steinberg.
-It supports AIFF files and offers range of features for music production including recording, editing and mixing.
+It supports AIF files and offers range of features for music production including recording, editing and mixing.
 - **Audacity:** Audacity is free and open-source audio editing software available for Windows, macOS and Linux.
 It can import and export AIF files and provides basic editing and effects tools.

 ## What is the file structure of AIF file?